jarrettm98/azure-compute-and-networking/README.md

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/47e46c4b-6c96-49e0-9c10-ee0ebbd007e9)

-Now, in the filter bar, type "ICMP" to filter ICMP traffic.
+Now, in the filter bar, type "ICMP" to filter ICMP traffic, then click on the shark fin icon again.
 This will be the traffic that will go from the VM to the server and back.
 Nothing will be showing until it is pinged through PowerShell or Command prompt.

 ![image](https://github.com/jarrettm98/azure-compute-and-networking/assets/140662793/7048a5b3-a323-4808-a49c-b836dc6990b4)